remotion-dev/remotion/packages/docs/docs/renderer/render-media.md

 If set to true, no audio is being rendered.

-### `dropAudioIfSilent`
+### `enforceAudioTrack`

 _boolean - optional - available since v3.2.1_

-Doesn't render an audio track if it would be silent.
-Set this option to `false` to always render a silent audio track.
+Render a silent audio track if there wouldn't be any otherwise.

 ### `puppeteerInstance`